-In Spring Hills Post Acute Princeton, 10.68% Percentage of Patients
+In Spring Hills Post Acute Princeton, 8.67% of Patients

-This is a measure of the percentage of long-term stay residents who required more assistance with activities of daily living over time.
-Activities of daily living include activities such as getting dressed and bathing.
+This is a measure of the percentage of long-term patients who needed increased assistance with activities of daily living over time.
+Activities of daily living include activities such as moving around and bathing.

 Ability to Keep Residents Mobile

-In Spring Hills Post Acute Princeton, 12.9% Percentage of Residents
+In Spring Hills Post Acute Princeton, 10.96% of Residents

 Short-term Care: Rehospitalizations

-In Spring Hills Post Acute Princeton, 12.9 Percentage of Residents Rehospitalized
+In Spring Hills Post Acute Princeton, 10.96% of Residents Rehospitalized

 Short-term Care: ER Visits

-In Spring Hills Post Acute Princeton, 8.37 Percentage of Patients
+In Spring Hills Post Acute Princeton, 5.5% of Patients

-This datapoint measures the number of times residents are sent to the emergency room per 1,000 days of short-term patient care.
-Staying out of the emergency room is one way to measure short-term care.
+This tells you the number of times residents are sent to the emergency room per thousand days of short-term care.
+There is generally a correlation between fewer emergency room visits and the overall quality of short-term care.

 Short-term Care: Facilitates Functional Improvement

-In Spring Hills Post Acute Princeton, 80.92% Percentage of Resident
+In Spring Hills Post Acute Princeton, 89.36% of Resident

-This tells you the percentage of short-term care patients that saw functional improvements, such as with activities of daily living.
+This metric is a measure of the percentage of short-term patients that saw functional improvements.

 - Capital Health System-Fuld CampusAcute Care Hospitals 11.18 miles away750 Brunswick Ave Trenton New Jersey 08638Voluntary non-profit - Private(609) 394-6000